FreyerMartins/euroSweepstake/README.md

 # euroSweepstake
-A sweepstake r code for the euros
+A sweepstake r code for the euro soccer tournament

 It assumes that there are 12 players in a 24 team sweepstake.

+Outputs a team and a name without replacement.

 Adapt as necessary.